No. 39: Jim Hill

 “This wasn’t a request,” Hill recalled.
 “This was an order.”

-At the driving range at Navy Golf Course in Cypress, near Los Alamitos, Hill said he saw a kid “only a couple of feet tall …yet he was hitting it 50 yards, and he was hitting the ball flush every time.”
+Meeting up at the driving range at Navy Golf Course in Cypress, near Los Alamitos, Hill, a left-handed swinging golfer himself, said he saw a kid “only a couple of feet tall …yet he was hitting it 50 yards, and he was hitting the ball flush every time.”

 What didn’t make air: Hill tried to coax an interview out of Tiger Woods, who went quiet all of the sudden with the camera on.
 Hill pleaded with Tiger to talk.
 “My career is riding on this,” he joked.
 Tiger then responded: “I have to go poo-poo.”

-So Hill is the one who introduced Woods to TV cameras for the first time.
-Duly noted.
+If it turns out that Hill was the one who introduced Woods to TV cameras and the media, it’s duly noted.

-“This young man is going to be to golf what Jimmy Connors and Chris Evert are to tennis,” Hill reported.
+“This young man is going to be to golf what Jimmy Connors and Chris Evert are to tennis,” Hill reported in his story.
 We believed him.

-He had the personal experience of what it was like to experience highs and lows in the athletic spotlight.
+As a former athlete, he knew what it was like to experience highs and ride the lows.

-Hill recalled a time in 1973 playing with Green Bay when he had made a mistake he made he felt cost his team in a 20-6 decision at Candlestick Park against San Francisco.
-On the flight home he said he stood up and took responsibility for the loss.
+Hill recalled a time in 1973 playing with Green Bay when he had made a mistake that he made he felt cost his team in a 20-6 decision at Candlestick Park against San Francisco.
+On the flight home, Hill said he stood up and took responsibility for the loss in front of his teammates.
 When reporters met the team at the Wisconsin airport, Hill said one question asked of him was baffling.

-“Hey Jim, what happened last night?”
-Hill said a reporter asked.
+“Hey Jim, what happened last night?” a reporter asked.

 Hill said he was a little miffed someone had asked him “a very stupid question.”

-Several years later, Hill recalled how he headed to LAX after the Rams suffered a tough loss in Green Bay, where Eric Dickerson fumbled in the closing minutes.
+Several years later, Hill recalled how he headed to LAX after the Rams’ tough loss in Green Bay came after Eric Dickerson fumbled in the closing minutes.
 Hill said approaching Dickerson with a mike in hand caused him to flash back.

 “I went up to Eric as he came off the plane.
 I said, ‘Well, you know, Eric, sometimes this game can make a grown man want to go and just hide for a moment.’
 Eric looked at me, heard the question and talked for three minutes, expressing how he felt, how he let his team down.